neftjs/neft/uri.coffee.md

 *Boolean* Uri::test(*String* uri)
 ---------------------------------

-Test whether this URI is valid with given string.
+Test whether this URI is valid with the given string.

 		test: (uri) ->
 			@_re.test uri